horeaporutiu/operators/certification/cert-info.md

-# Info about operator certification
+# Information about operator certification

  Red Hat OpenShift Certified Operators allow customers to use the operational expertise of application providers, reducing configuration drift and driving better consistency and supportability.